Thickness of Base Metal using Relative Thickness Factor Solution

 How to Calculate Thickness of Base Metal using Relative Thickness Factor?

-Thickness of Base Metal using Relative Thickness Factor calculator uses Thickness of the Base Metal = Relative Plate Thickness Factor*sqrt(Net Heat Supplied per Unit Length/((Temperature to Calculate Cooling Rate-Ambient Temperature)*Density*Specific Heat Capacity)) to calculate the Thickness of the Base Metal, The Thickness of base metal using Relative thickness factor formula is the thickness of base metal using relative thickness factor.
+Thickness of Base Metal using Relative Thickness Factor calculator uses Thickness of the Base Metal = Relative Plate Thickness Factor*sqrt(Net Heat Supplied Per Unit Length/((Temperature for Cooling Rate-Ambient Temperature)*Density of Electrode*Specific Heat Capacity)) to calculate the Thickness of the Base Metal, Thickness of Base Metal using Relative Thickness Factor (RTF) typically involves multiplying the RTF by the thickness of a reference material or standard thickness.
+The RTF is a ratio that helps to determine the thickness of a base metal relative to a reference material or standard.
 Thickness of the Base Metal is denoted by h symbol.

 How to calculate Thickness of Base Metal using Relative Thickness Factor using this online calculator?
-To use this online calculator for Thickness of Base Metal using Relative Thickness Factor, enter Relative Plate Thickness Factor (τ), Net Heat Supplied per Unit Length (HNet), Temperature to Calculate Cooling Rate (Tc), Ambient Temperature (ta), Density (ρ) & Specific Heat Capacity (Qc) and hit the calculate button.
-Here is how the Thickness of Base Metal using Relative Thickness Factor calculation can be explained with given input values -> 15791.58 = 0.694*sqrt(1000000/((773.15-310.15)*997*4184)).
+To use this online calculator for Thickness of Base Metal using Relative Thickness Factor, enter Relative Plate Thickness Factor (τ), Net Heat Supplied Per Unit Length (Hnet), Temperature for Cooling Rate (Tc), Ambient Temperature (ta), Density of Electrode (ρ) & Specific Heat Capacity (Qc) and hit the calculate button.
+Here is how the Thickness of Base Metal using Relative Thickness Factor calculation can be explained with given input values -> 14029.98 = 0.616582*sqrt(1000000/((773.15-310.15)*997*4184)).

 FAQ